saiedmighani/earthquake_time_series_LSTM/README.md

 ### Recommendations
 1 - Apply this analysis to other earthquakes in other fault systems and see whether it generalizes.

-2 - If it generalizes, then using the wealth of data to look into deep learning techniques in detecting these times-series anomalies.
+2 - If it generalizes, then using the wealth of data to look into deep learning techniques in detecting these times-series anomalies.<br>
+### References:
+1- Time-series:
+- Plagianakos, V.P. and Tzanaki, E., 2001, July.
+Chaotic analysis of seismic time series and short term forecasting using neural networks.
+In IJCNN'01.
+International Joint Conference on Neural Networks.
+Proceedings (Cat.
+No. 01CH37222) (Vol. 3, pp. 1598-1602).
+IEEE.